aciccarello/ciccarello.me/posts/recipes/2023-04-03-nutella-stuffed-chocolate-chip-oatmeal-cookies.md

   - chocolate
 image: /assets/img/nutella-chocolate-chip-oatmeal-cookies.jpg
 imageAlt: Chocolate chip oatmeal cookies stacked in a dish.
+updates:
+  - date: 2025-05-13T01:49:06.572Z
+    description: Added amount for nuts and peanut option
 ---
 We made this delicious recipe [from Half Baked Harvest](https://www.halfbakedharvest.com/chocolate-chip-nutella-oatmeal-cookies/) and loved it.
 The cookies are large so only a couple is enough to be satisfied.

 The first time we made these, we had to run to the store to get the right kind of oats but it was worth it.
-Next time we are planning on adding pecans to the mix and trying making adjustments to get more of the Nutella flavor to come through.
+Since then we've made them with peanuts and want to try adding pecans to the mix.
+We've found you don't want to skimp on the Nutella or else the hazelnut flavor it won't come through.

 ## Summary